jestanoff/fullstack-challenge-sqlite/README.md

 Consider the following, for instance leaving comments close to where this is relevant:

-- Scalability of the solution
+- Scalability of the solution - Code wise it should scale well, in the front-end more routes can be added and also more components within the `app/components/` folder.
+On the backend TRPC could would scale good adding new endpoints that would get just enough information to be displayed in the UU.
-- Performance
+- Performance - When multiple users are hitting their Feed posts are unique per user but comments could be cached to 1min or so to avoid hitting the database too much.
-- What Database type would be fit
+- What Database type would be fit - it should be a relationship DB like Postgres, as comments relate to posts and users to comments.
+It allows for caching and indexing.
-- How monitoring and logging could be implemented
+- How monitoring and logging could be implemented - TRPC has a built-in logger, but it could be extended to send logs to a service like Sentry or LogRocket.
-- SSR and SSG
+- SSR and SSG - SSR as the Feed is dynamic, SSG makes sense for static content like CMS pages
-- Possible infrastructure setup to help with the above
+- Possible infrastructure setup to help with the above - Vercel for easy setup or Azure, AWS, GCP for more control.